tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ## Changelog

+- 16-08-2018: Updates after discussion with SDK team
+    - Remove signalling for next version from Header/ABCI
 - 03-08-2018: Updates from discussion with Jae:
     - ProtocolVersion contains Block/AppVersion, not Current/Next
     - signal upgrades to Tendermint using EndBlock fields